Illinois man James T. Hodgkinson identified as suspected gunman in Virginia shooting

 Related: Congressman Steve Scalise, Three Others Shot at Alexandria, Virginia, Baseball Field

-The shooting also wounded two members of a dignitary protection unit of the U.S. Capitol Police.
+Two members of a dignitary protection unit of the U.S. Capitol Police were wounded.
+Earlier it was believed that both officers had been shot, but law enforcement officials later said one of the officers had sustained an ankle injury.

-The two officers were injured and are in good condition, officials said.
-The other reported victims, Rep. Steve Scalise of Louisiana, the House's majority whip, a congressional staffer and a lobbyist with Tyson Foods, were all expected to survive.
+The other reported victims, Scalise of Louisiana, a congressional staffer and a lobbyist with Tyson Foods, were all expected to survive.

 Pete Williams reported from Washington.
 Jon Schuppe, Tom Winter, Jonathan Dienst and Donna Mendell reported from New York.
 Chris Jansing reported from Alexandria.